 Before you plan to purchase a new property seek professional advice from someone familiar in the construction field to ensure you are getting a great property for a great price.
 In addition, it is important to speak with an Atlanta, Georgia construction arbitration attorney if you believe you may have a construction defect issue.

-To learn more about how the Atlanta, Georgia construction dispute attorneys at Adams Libby, LLC can protect and advance the best interests of you and your family, contact our Atlanta office to schedule a consultation.
+To learn more about how the Atlanta, Georgia construction dispute attorneys at The Libby Law Firm can protect and advance the best interests of you and your family, contact our Atlanta office to schedule a consultation.
 Contact our Main Office by calling our Main Number (404) 467-8611 or through our confidential “Contact Us Form” located on our websites and blogs.